The Orbicularis Oculi Muscle

 What pain and symptoms are associated with the orbicularis oculi muscle?

-- Pain above the eye extending down the side of the nose and occasionally over into the cheek and down to the upper lip
+Trigger point pain in the orbicularis oculi muscle starts above the eye descending down the side of the nose, into the cheek and sometimes into the upper lip.

 Where is the orbicularis oculi muscle?

 The muscle consists of 3 parts: the orbital part, palpebral part, and the frontal process.
 The muscle connects into the tissues of the eyelid.

 What movements does it control?

 For detailed anatomy information: Orbicularis Oculi Anatomy Page

 What Causes Trigger Points In the Orbicularis Oculi Muscle?